justin-torok/MISS-Pipeline/README.md

 ## 2. Files
 Below is a short description of each of the code files contained in the MISS-Pipeline folder, grouped by general functionality in alphabetical order.
 The "ExtraCode" folder contains code that is either outdated or incomplete, and none of the functions in the main folder require any of those scripts to run.
 Scripts that are also functions have their inputs and outputs described, with required inputs in boldface text and optional inputs with their default setting in parentheses.

+`MISS_demo.m` walks through the basic functionality of the MISS pipeline and demonstrates several of the plotting functions.

 ### Data Preprocessing
 - `Cell_Type_Data_Extract.m`: Data preprocessing function that outputs average expression profiles per cell type
     - ***Inputs***: